|NORTH AMERICAN BABYDOLL SOUTHDOWN SHEEP ASSOCIATION & REGISTRY|

 The nose and lip leather should be black, dark to light gray or bluish gray.
 Speckles are common and are acceptable but solid colors are preferred.
 Bright solid pink nose and lips, as are those without any pigmentation (pale white), are both breed disqualifications and the sheep cannot be registered.
 Please note lambs often are born with pink noses and coloring will come with time.

 The ears should be of medium thickness and moderate in length.
 They should be level with the poll (top of the head) - neither drooping nor perpendicular to the ground.
-The size should be in proportion to the head and covered with fleece.
-Short, rough hair is acceptable.
+The size should be in proportion to the head and covered with short wool which can be mixed with short, rough hair.
 However, slick ears are discriminated against.
 Black or brown-specked ear skin is common.

 The eyes should be large and bright.
 Their color should either be yellow or brown.
 Entropion, which is inverted eyelids, is discriminated against.